durandtibo/coola/docs/docs/customization.md

 ...     def clone(self) -> "MyCustomMappingEqualityComparator":
 ...         return self.__class__()
 ...
-...     def equal(self, object1: Mapping, object2: Any, config: EqualityConfig) -> bool:
+...     def equal(self, actual: Mapping, expected: Any, config: EqualityConfig) -> bool:
 ...         # You can add code to check the type and to log a message to indicate ...         # the difference between the objects if any.
 To keep this example ...         # simple, this part is skipped.
-...         return object1 is object2
+...         return actual is expected
 ...
 >>> tester = EqualityTester.local_copy()
 >>> tester.add_comparator(